suchimitha/just-the-docs/docs/InvoiceOperations/fetchBill.md

 ---
 # Fetch Bill

-To get/fetch the Bills pass the parameter to request.Options variabele and then call the method BreadwinnerAPI.call().
+To get/fetch the Bills pass the parameters to request.Options variabele and then call the method BreadwinnerAPI.call().
+Returns a map of Invoice  wrapper records (xeroIdInvoiceMap).

 ## Sample Code